 |Clinical Reporting System (CRS)|

-The GPRA report year runs July 1 through June 30 of each year and GPRA reports are due every quarter except 1st quarter.
+The GPRA/GPRAMA reporting year runs from July 1 through June 30.
+GPRA/GPRAMA reports are due after every quarter except the 1st quarter.
 Reports are cumulative; each quarterly report contains data from July 1st until the end of the quarter.
 Specific reporting due dates are established annually, but generally GPRA/GPRAMA reports are due approximately one month after the end of a quarter.

 2015 GPRA/GPRAMA ReportingThe deadlines for the 2015 quarterly GPRA reports are shown below.
 Quarterly reports should be sent to your Area GPRA coordinator by e-mail or FTP (CRS reports only).

 Assistance and TrainingUrban facilities needing additional information and/or training may contact Phyllis Wolfe or Sherriann Moore at the Urban Indian Health Program (UIHP) at (301) 443-1044.

 Urban facilities using RPMS who need technical assistance should contact Cynthia Perez at (505) 248-4102.

 For questions regarding GPRA, contact any member of the National GPRA Support Team.